nswdpc/silverstripe-chimple/README.md

 Including the same subscription form multiple times will lead to id attribute collisions in the DOM.
 To workaround this, add multiple configurations for the same List (audience) ID.

-The module provides basic HTML and no CSS by default.
+The module provides basic HTML and no CSS by default, that's up to you or your developer.

+### Content element

+A subscription element for use with the Elemental module is provided.
+Content authors can add a subscription form to a page and configure:

++ submitting with/without redirect
++ the audience ID value
++ before/after HTML content to render with the form

 ## Requirements